cloudoi-kuku/sturgis/docs/deployment/COMPLETE-DEPLOYMENT-GUIDE.md

 ## 🎉 You're All Set!

-Your Project Configuration Tool is now running with full AI capabilities!
+Your Sturgis Project is now running with full AI capabilities!

 **Access**: http://localhost
 **API**: http://localhost:8000